Get Started

 Using the API key above, the application creates a room token via a REST API.
 The maximum number of rooms is defined by the system administrator.
 Here we just use curl to create a room token.

-with domain provided by your system administrator, e.g sandbox.virtualcareservices.net
+Replace <vcs-domain> with domain provided by your system administrator, e.g sandbox.virtualcareservices.net.

 ℹ️ Hint: